alexmoriarty1998/Breakout-team12/C200-Breakout-Team12/engine.md

 A tuple is a list with () instead of [].
 A tuple is immutable, meaning it can't be changed once created.
 It's main use is passing around multiple values as a single variable (like a list), and is faster than a list.

 #### Assets.py
 This contains game assets - images, and perhaps eventually sound/music.
-Each asset is declared here as a Surface (which is what pyagme uses to store images).
-They are initialized in the Loading Screen.
-To use them, `from Assets import Assets` (this imports the class `Assets` from the file `Assets.py`), and then use `Assets.<name>` to get an asset out of the class.
+Each asset is declared here as a Surface (which is what pyagme uses to store images).To use them, `from Assets import Assets` (this imports the class `Assets` from the file `Assets.py`), and then use `Assets.<name>` to get an asset out of the class.

-To add an asset, you will need to add it's name here, and add the code to load it into the LoadingScreen class.
+To add an asset, you will need to add it's name here, and add the code to load it.
+The li function can reduce typing required.
 Image names should start with `I_`, and should be organized by the screen on which the image appears (e.g. `I_MAINMENU_BACKGROUND` or `I_GAMESCREEN_BALL`).

 #### Graphics.py
 This contains the code for graphics abstraction (explained in the GroupMe).
 Functions to note are `goWindowed()`, `goFullscreen()`, and `swapWindowMode()`, which toggles between windowed and fullscreen.